Guide to Cruise Ports and Terminals

 The cruise terminal in Quebec City is officially called the Ross Gaudrault Cruise Terminal.
 It is conveniently located at the foot of Old Quebec.

-The terminal is accessible by car, foot or public transit.
+The terminal, which is called "Terminal de Croisiere" in French, is accessible by taxi, foot or public transit.
 Most cruise ships dock at Wharf 22 or 30.
 Occasionally, Wharf 103 and adjacent docks are used.

 Passengers arriving at docks 22 or 30 won't require shuttle service.